Jack Eggett: Tottenham Hotspur

-In 1904, he was signed by Southern League club Tottenham Hotspur where he stayed for 3 seasons.
+In 1904, he was signed by Southern League club Tottenham Hotspur where he stayed for three seasons.
+Eggett debut was on 22 October 1904 in the Western League in away match against Portsmouth that Tottenham lost 1–0.
 In his first season at Spurs, he kept 24 out of 27 clean sheets, and 22 out of 34 in his second.
+After injury and losing his place to Matt Reilly he was released from the club in 1907.

 Croydon Common

 In 1907, Eggett moved to Croydon Common for one season, playing in their first ever League and Cup matches.
 He subsequently moved back north to play for Goole Town in 1908.

 Personal life

 It is reported that his death towards the end of 1943 in Doncaster was at a charity event.